deckhouse/deckhouse/modules/470-chrony/docs/FAQ.md

   - instruction
 ---

-## How do I disable chrony and use ntp daemon on nodes?
+## How do I disable chrony and use NTP daemon on nodes?

 1. [Disable](configuration.html) usage of chrony module.